NISYSLAB/Nexus_Platform/workflows/realtime-closedloop/dev/DEV-README.md

 ### Testing Scripts (Developers to provide)

 #### Testing in Host VM (Developers to provide)

+**Developers: please provide testing scripts to test Matlab binary to make sure it works in the host VM**

+Here is the sample of testing script, you can create yours.

 * Copy the `nii` files converted by `dicom2nii` process in the `nii` foler
 * Run the command